BonoboPLC/bonoboplc_wiki/administration/staff.md

 ### Reset Password Via admin

 > Step 1.
+Navigate to the "Password" tab on the Staff profile page {.is-info}

+> Step 2.
 Set account locked to "No"
 {.is-info}

-> Step 2.
+> Step 3.
 Set a new temporary password for the Staff member {.is-info}

-> Step 3.
+> Step 4.
 Check off "Change on Login"  - This will force the staff member to change their password from the one you temporarily created to a new one of their own choosing.
 {.is-info}

-> Step 3.
+> Step 5.
 Click "Change"  - This will committ the change and reset the password.
 {.is-info}